 MVNO COVID-19 Responses

-Many MVNOS, or small carriers, are responding to the COVID-19 crisis as well.
-Here’s what these small carriers are doing for their customers:
+Many MVNOS, or small carriers, responded to the COVID-19 crisis as well.
+Here’s what these small carriers did for their customers:

-- Through April 30, Boost Mobile offers free international calling to Level 3 countries, waived reconnection fees, extra 20GB of hotspot to unlimited customers, and an additional 20GB of data to limited data customers.
+- Through April 30, Boost Mobile offered free international calling to Level 3 countries, waived reconnection fees, extra 20GB of hotspot to unlimited customers, and an additional 20GB of data to limited data customers.
+Boost has not announced any additional measures.

-- Cricket Wireless is waiving reactivation fees and temporarily offering a 2GB plan for $15/month.
-They are also adding 10GB of data to limited plans, as well as an extra 10GB of hotspot data to all unlimited plans.
+- Cricket Wireless added 10GB of data to limited plans, as well as an extra 10GB of hotspot data to all unlimited plans.
+You must have signed up for service with Cricket by May 14.

 Cleaning Your Phone in the Time of Coronavirus